bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 The example below shows a task listing that displays the hostname of the machine the task is being run on using the [debug module].
-Then, it installs the latest version of git using the [apt module].
+Then, it installs the latest version of nginx using the [apt module].

 ```
 tasks:
   - debug:
       var: ansible_distribution
   - apt:
-      name: git
+      name: nginx
       state: latest
 ```